 For the walls that feature furniture placements in front of them, a good rule of thumb is to allow 6 inches to 8 inches between the top of the furniture and the bottom of the picture.
 When measuring furniture height, measure the back of furniture piece (rarely would the front be higher).

-- Measure the height of the furniture (fh) and add 6" - 8" space between (sb) minus the picture drop (d) to get your nail height.
+- Measure the height of the furniture (fh) and add 6" - 8" space between (sb) then add the picture height (ph) minus the picture drop 1" (d) to get your nail height.

 Step Two: Picture Widths and Furniture Widths